(888) 474-3391

 Efficiency and Cost

-Propane is usually more expensive than natural gas, but the same amount produces about twice as much heat.
-While propane is measured in gallons or liters, you’ll find natural gas in cubic feet or cubic meters.
-Professionals measure the heat from both types of fuel in British Thermal Units or BTUs.
-One BTU is the amount of energy needed to increase the temperature of 1 pound of water by 1 degree Fahrenheit.
+Propane is usually more expensive than natural gas on a per-unit basis, but it’s also much more efficient.
+In fact, propane produces about twice as much heat energy as an equivalent amount of natural gas.
+While propane is measured in gallons or liters, you’ll find natural gas measured in cubic feet or cubic meters.
+Professionals measure the heat from both types of fuel in British Thermal Units (BTUs).
+One BTU is the amount of energy needed to increase the temperature of one pound of water by one degree Fahrenheit.

-In some areas, natural gas is more economical, and in others, propane costs less.
-Both types of fuel are more efficient and less expensive than electricity in many regions.
+Since prices vary from region to region, there’s no universal answer for which fuel is more economical.
+It’s easy to compare prices for your particular area but remember that propane delivers much higher efficiency.
+Ultimately, both types of fuel are more efficient and less expensive than electricity in many regions.
 Having a new natural gas line installed is more costly than getting a propane tank added to your home, but the investment could reduce your utility bills more if gas is available in your neighborhood.

-You should also think about the appliances that are already in your home.
-Whether your furnace is electric, gas, or propane, you should replace it if it’s more than about 20 years old.
-It follows the same rules as an ac installation.
-That way, you can avoid sudden, inconvenient breakdowns and reduce your utility bills by having a more efficient system installed.
-Propane heating systems last longest, and repairs are often less expensive than similar maintenance tasks for heat pumps or electric furnaces.
+Another important consideration is the appliances that are already in your home.
+Whether your furnace is electric, gas or propane, it often pays to replace old or outdated equipment.
+As a general rule of thumb, we recommend upgrading any furnace, air conditioner or other HVAC system that’s over 20 years old.
+This can help you avoid sudden, inconvenient breakdowns and reduce your utility bills by having a more efficient system installed.
+Propane heating systems are particularly long-lasting and less expensive to service and repair than heat pumps or electric furnaces.

 Safety

-If you notice a strange smell inside your home, put out any flames and then go outside.
+If you notice this smell inside your home, extinguish any open flames and go outside immediately.
 After you’re away from your house, call 911.
-Don’t turn any electronics on or off or plug in or unplug any devices.
-You could cause a spark that could lead to an explosion.
+Don’t turn any electronics on or off and don’t plug in or unplug any devices.
+These actions could cause a spark, potentially resulting in an explosion.
 Leaks can also happen in underground pipes in your yard, so you should leave the area and call 911 if you smell sulfur or rotten eggs outdoors.

-If you have a propane leak, shut off the supply of gas at the tank by turning the shutoff valve at the top clockwise.
+In the event of a propane leak, you can shut off your gas supply by locating the shutoff valve at the top of your tank and turning it clockwise.
 Since propane must be very cold to stay in a liquid form, most tanks are white to reflect as much heat and light as possible.
 If a container becomes too hot, a safety valve will open to relieve the pressure and prevent an explosion.
 Don’t let propane touch your skin since it can cause frostbite.

-Griffith Energy Services has more than 115 years of heating, cooling, and fuel delivery experience.
-We can help you install, maintain, and repair a variety of propane and natural gas appliances, including furnaces, generators, and water heaters.
-Call us anytime at 888-474-3391 for outstanding service from our courteous technicians.
+Griffith Energy Services has more than 125 years of heating, cooling, and fuel delivery experience.
+We can help you install, maintain, and repair a variety of propane and natural gas appliances.
+Call us anytime for outstanding service from our courteous service technicians.

 Pin It on Pinterest